$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs

-This condition holds as $x$ is updated after every Newton iteration during the resolution of the higher priority levels $l=1,\dots,l-1$ and is therefore feasible with respect to the active constraints $\umA_{l-1}$.
-The computation of $r_{l,1}$ requires this step since it depends on the latest $x$.
-On the other hand, ASM-HLSP requires the evaluation of the new $x$ only at the end of each active set iteration resolving the equality only HLSP.
+We first assume that $r_{l,2} = 0$~\eqref{eq:r2}.
+This condition holds as $x$ is updated after every Newton iteration during the resolution of the higher priority levels $l=1,\dots,l-1$ and is therefore feasible with respect to the active constraints $\mA_{\cup l-1}$.
+We then apply the nullspace method~\citep{Nocedal2006} by first introducing the variable change